We explain what we would like to see from the participants at this year’s climate-change event in Egypt.

 It has been 27 years since countries and global organisations first met at the United Nations (UN) Climate Change Conference, or COP for short, to collectively discuss how to bring about carbon-emission reductions.
 To many observers, this might be construed as 27 years of talking but a relative dearth of meaningful action.
 In this blog, we reveal our wish list of commitments and pledges we and our clients would like to see from governments and companies at COP27.

-COP27 is being hosted in Egypt this year from 6 to 18 November.
+COP27 is being hosted in Egypt this year from November 6 to 18.
 It is significant that an African country is hosting the latest COP, given that the continent is at the sharp end in terms of its vulnerability to the consequences of climate change.
-In addition, Egypt is responsible for around 13% of Africa’s carbon footprint while having only 7.6% of the population, so there is pressure on the country to deliver in relation to its own goals as well as attempting to re-energise the issue globally.
+In addition, Egypt is responsible for around 13% of Africa’s carbon footprint while having only 7.6% of the population, so there is pressure on the country to deliver in relation to its own goals as well as attempting to re-energize the issue globally.

 The global context for COP27 is that despite 196 governments agreeing at COP21 in Paris in 2015 to limit temperature rises to well below 2 degrees Celsius above pre-industrial levels, and preferably to limit the increase to 1.5 degrees Celsius, carbon emissions rose from 35 gigatons (Gt) in 2016 to 37 Gt prior to the Covid pandemic.
 They are currently projected to be around 19-23 Gt higher than required under pathways consistent with the 1.5-degree Celsius outcome even if existing 2030 targets are hit.
 The graphic below highlights the magnitude of the challenge.